No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 INJURY REPORT

-Tide linebacker Christian Miller limped to the locker room in the third quarter with a left leg injury.
+Tide linebacker Christian Miller limped to the locker room in the third quarter with a left hamstring injury.
+An MRI was planned, and his availability for the title game was uncertain, Saban said.

 TAKEAWAYS